Enda Markey: Do You Hear The People Sing?

+On 28 July 2024, Patrick Wilson, Skylar Astin, Emily Bautista, Jon Jon Briones, Nikki Renee Daniels, Rachel Tucker and Marie Zamora headlined a one-off concert at the Hollywood Bowl.

 Do You Hear The People Sing? features the work of Alain Boublil and Claude-Michel Schönberg including music from Les Misérables, Miss Saigon, Martin Guerre, The Pirate Queen and La Revolution Francaise.
-It is conducted by Guy Simpson and directed by Andrew Pole.

 Blood Brothers

-In February 2015, Enda Markey presented Blood Brothers at the Hayes Theatre in Sydney, starring Helen Dallimore, Bobby Fox, Blake Bowden and Michael Cormick.
-Helen Dallimore was nominated for a Helpmann Awards and won a Glug Award for her performance.
+In February 2015, Enda Markey presented Blood Brothers at the Hayes Theatre in Sydney, starring Helen Dallimore, Bobby Fox, Blake Bowden, and Michael Cormick.
+Helen Dallimore was nominated for a Helpmann Awards and won a Glugs Award for her performance.
 The production played a limited season in Melbourne.

 Defying Gravity: the songs of Stephen Schwartz

 In February 2016, Enda Markey presented Broadway Stars Sutton Foster, Aaron Tveit and Betty Buckley together with Joanna Ampil, Helen Dallimore and David Harris in a concert celebrating the work of Broadway composer Stephen Schwartz at Theatre Royal.

 Bobby Fox: The Irish Boy

 In June 2019, Enda Markey presented the world premiere of Bobby Fox: The Irish Boy at Sydney Opera House before a short tour which included the Adelaide Cabaret Festival.